AmishaKumar9/JavaPortalProject/README.md

-# Java Portal App
+# Java Portal Project

 ## Overview
-This is a Java portal application that manages student, user, and course information.
+This is a Java portal that manages student, user, and course information.
 It consists of a frontend developed using HTML, CSS, JavaScript, React, and Redux, and a backend implemented with Java Spring Boot.
-Additionally, there is database documentation and a testing report for this application.
+Additionally, there is database documentation and a testing report for this web application.

 ## Technologies Used
 - *Frontend*: